 Quality of a tourmaline is predicated on three important factors: color, clarity and transparency.

 Color is the most important quality factor for a pink tourmaline and is the primary driver of value.
 General rule is that as color saturation of a tourmaline increases, the value increases.
-However, as the tourmaline color becomes oversaturated and eventually opaque, the price drops substantially.
+However, as the color of the tourmaline becomes oversaturated and eventually opaque, the price drops substantially.
 A very light color tourmaline and an overly dark/opaque tourmaline will generally command a similar price.

 Colored gems do not have a standardized grading system and it is extremely rare to find a pink tourmaline with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
+This is in stark contrast to Diamonds which have a standardized grading system and require magnification to inspect clarity.
 In the wholesale trade we evaluate tourmaline clarity using the following methodology:

-(1) Holding the tourmaline face up 12 inches from the observer's eye (2) Tilting them in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1) Holding the tourmaline face up 12 inches from the observer's eye (2) Tilting the stone in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)